sharoncornelius/idpf-specification/idpf_specification.md

 This section describes the different RX queue modes supported by this specification, describes how SW posts new RX descriptors for device, and describes how device indicates to SW that it can reuse the buffers and descriptors for new packets.
 The mode of operation is a per queue configuration.
 Each queue can be configured to work in a different model:

-* In order single queue model.
+* In order single queue model
   This option is supported only when VIRTCHNL2_CAP_RXQ_MODEL_SINGLE feature is negotiated.
-* Out of order split queue model.
+* Out of order split queue model
   This option is supported only when VIRTCHNL2_CAP_RXQ_MODEL_SPLIT feature is negotiated.

 The device must negotiate at least one of the features above.